 Tenkile Conservation Alliance

 This charity aims to save tree kangaroos and the Torricelli Mountain Range in Papua New Guinea.
-It has worked with local people to introduce alternative protein sources and farming to reduce hunting of this species, along with many other community and cultural initiatives.
+It has worked with local people to introduce other protein sources and farming to reduce hunting of this species, along with many other community and cultural initiatives.

 Belfast Zoo was the first zoo in the UK and Ireland to breed Goodfellow’s tree kangaroo and has seen continued breeding success.

 The Lemur Conservation Association (AEECL)

 This conservation organisation aims to conserve lemur species in Sahamalaza-Iles Radama National Park in Madagascar, through research, protection and restoration of ecosystems and working with local communities and authorities.

 Belfast Zoo is home to several lemur species including:

 The Cross River gorilla was hunted almost to extinction and is the most threatened ape in Africa; listed as critically endangered on the IUCN Red List,it’s estimated that less than 100 are found in the wild.
 WCS has helped create new protected areas for the species and works tirelessly with local communities to reduce levels of hunting and habitat loss.